Email Authentication Report 2026: We Checked 186 Domains

 Shopify stores with missing DMARC

-Among the 28 Shopify stores scanned, two had no DMARC record at all (olipop.com, ridgewallet.com) and one had SPF, DKIM, and DMARC all failing (ouai.com).
+Among the 28 Shopify stores scanned, two had no DMARC record at all (olipop.com, ridgewallet.com) and one had SPF returning a fail result, DKIM not detected on any tested selector, and no DMARC record found (ouai.com).
 These are direct-to-consumer brands that rely on email for order confirmations, shipping updates, and marketing, making deliverability directly tied to revenue.

 WordPress hosting providers with p=none